Last updated Feb. 2, 2023

 Living abroad is much easier – and more fun – if you have a good job you can do from anywhere.
 Bonus points for plenty of flexibility so you can explore wherever you’re living this month or year.
 And of course, it should be enjoyable most of the time too.
-That’s why I became a freelance writer when I decided to travel and live abroad full-time – and I love it.
+That’s why I became a freelance digital nomad writer when I decided to travel and live abroad full-time – and I love it.
 There’s a reason it’s one of the most popular digital nomad careers.

 But of course, love alone isn’t enough to pay the bills unless you have a trust fund (and I don’t).
-So I had to figure out how exactly to make money as a freelance writer – enough to pay rent, buy food, and live a generally enjoyable life too.
+So I had to figure out exactly how to make money as a freelance writer – enough to pay rent, buy food, and live a generally enjoyable life too.